Basketball is inherently a fun sport, and youth basketball coaches typically find ways to make it fun for players.

 3.)
 Staying too long with the same drill

 Teaching kids how to play basketball requires repetition.
 By doing things the correct way over and over again, the action becomes a habit.
-But, you usually can’t teach a skill completely in one exercise.
+But you usually can’t teach a skill completely in one exercise.
 Don’t try to.
 To keep practices interesting and fun, think about breaking practices down into 10-minute chunks.

-Sometimes you might have an exercise that requires the use of multiple, 10-minute periods.
-But, keep things moving.
-Players’ attention spans are short and new activities will keep them challenged.
-Don’t be afraid to come back to similar drills in future practices.
-It’s better to practice one fundamental 6 times for 10 minutes throughout 6 practices; than to practice it twice for 30 minutes at 2 practices.
+Sometimes, an exercise requires multiple 10-minute periods.
+But keep things moving.
+Players’ attention spans are short, and new activities will keep them challenged.
+Don’t be afraid to revisit similar drills in future practices.

 4.)
 Making the team run killers

 By moving quickly from one drill to the next and choosing drills that involve a lot of running, players should be getting a lot of conditioning from the practice plans you’ve put together.
-Running lines or killers (or whatever you want to call it) may be good for aerobic conditioning, but doesn’t advance basketball skills.
-If you’re going to have players run, have them run dribbling the ball or playing defense.
-Good coaches put together practice plans that develop enough conditioning to remove the need for drills like killers.
+Running lines or killers (or whatever you want to call it) may be good for aerobic conditioning but doesn’t advance basketball skills.

 5.)
 Scrimmaging too much

-I’m always surprised by the number of coaches who use virtually all of their practice time having inter-squad scrimmages, or, the coach who tries to schedule scrimmages for every practice.
+I’m always surprised by the number of coaches who spend virtually all of their practice time having inter-squad scrimmages or the coaches who try to schedule scrimmages for every practice.
 While there’s a need for scrimmaging, focused drills enable players to grasp concepts more effectively and should make up the lion’s share of most practices – especially at the start of a season.

 6.)
 Focusing on set offensive plays